dotnet/docs-maui/docs/user-interface/controls/button.md

 }
 ```

-The result is that the `Label` only rotates while a finger is in contact with the `Button`, and stops when the finger is released.
+The result is that the <xref:Microsoft.Maui.Controls.Label> only rotates while a finger is in contact with the `Button`, and stops when the finger is released.

 ## Button visual states